 In 1868 he was eventually elected to Parliament as Member for Westminster and became a loyal Tory backbencher and minister.
 In 1877 he joined the Cabinet as First Lord of the Admiralty.

-He was immortalised in HMS Pinafore as Sir Joseph Porter, the admiral who had never been to sea in a ship.
+He was immortalised inas Sir Joseph Porter, the admiral who had never been to sea in a ship.
 ‘A junior partnership was the only ship I had ever seen’.
 Gilbert and Sullivan found him a wonderful subject to lampoon:

 I always voted at my party’s call